fablab-bergamo/Fab-O-matic/hardware/README.md

 ⚠ Errata in this revision ⚠

-* PCB design is problably not MAINS AC safe (see NC/NO/COM tracks: width, spacing and area copper plane & signal tracks).
+* PCB design is not MAINS AC safe (see NC/NO/COM tracks: width, spacing and area copper plane & signal tracks).

 ### Revision 1.1